jniebuhr/gaggimate-docs/src/pages/docs/screen-ui-description.md

 On the third and last line on the screen you have the play button, that will activate the water mode.

-In the very bottom you have a arrow up symbol, if you swipe up from this, it will take you to the main menu.
+In the very bottom you have an arrow up symbol, if you swipe up from this, it will take you to the main menu.

 ### Grinder screen

 ![Grinder screen.
 Did you want grinder with grind by weight, but ended up elsewhere?
 You are in luck.](../../assets/images/ScreenUiDescriptions/8-Grind-screen.png)

 Did you want grinder with grind by weight, but ended up elsewhere?
-You are in luck, because gaggiamte mated with a tasmota, gives you exactly that.
+You are in luck, because gaggimate mated with a tasmota, gives you exactly that.

 All you need for this feature is a grinder and a tasmota power socket, and preferably also a vale.

-This screen has one or two gauges around the main informtaion area.
+This screen has one or two gauges around the main information area.
 On the Standard version of the GaggiMate system, you will have 1 gauge showing temperature.
-On the Pro verison you will have 2, the left one being temperature, and the right one being pressue.
-In both cases you will have a nummeric value of the gauge/gauges current reading.
-This information is not something you would need to worry to much about while grinding.
+On the Pro numeric you will have 2, the left one being temperature, and the right one being pressure.
+In both cases you will have a numeric value of the gauge/gauges current reading.
+This information is not something you would need to worry too much about while grinding.

-In the midddle sectino you will find a few peices of information used for the the grind feature.
+In the middle section you will find a few pieces of information used for the grind feature.

 On top you will find the screen mode, Grind on this screen.

 Just below the mode, you will only see something if you have a bluetooth scale connected to your GaggiMate.
 If you have a scale connected, you can chose between Grind by time (watch logo) or Grind by weight (scale logo).
-If you have choosen grind by time, your next line will show for how long the grinder should be active once you click the play button.
+If you have chosen grind by time, your next line will show for how long the grinder should run once you click the play button.
-If you have a connected scale, this screen will have the possibility to set that amount of grams it should produce before turning the grinder ouf.
+If you have a connected scale, this screen will have the possibility to set that amount of grams it should produce before turning the grinder off.

-Lastly on the screen, you have a play button,that activiates the grinder mode.
+Lastly on the screen, you have a play button, that activates the grinder mode.